-The City of London has always had good coffee as long as you know where to look for it.
-Initially, this was from a handful of pioneers, such as Alchemy Café and Taylor Street Baristas, but these days there seems to be great coffee springing up everywhere!
-One of the latest additions is Rosslyn Coffee on Queen Victoria Street, which opened in February this year.
-Other than its excellent coffee, Rosslyn’s claim to fame is that it’s in a building owned by Sir Alan Sugar.
+The City of London always had good coffee as long as you knew where to look for it.
+Initially, this was from a handful of pioneers, such as Alchemy Café and (the sadly msised) Taylor Street Baristas, but these days there seems to be great coffee everywhere!
+One of these is Rosslyn Coffee on Queen Victoria Street, which opened in February 2018, which has an interesting claim to fame (it’s in a building owned by Sir Alan Sugar).

-Although a new name to speciality coffee, the team behind it, an Aussie-Irish duo, have years of experience behind them, having originally met working for Caravan (more Aussie connections).
-Although Aussie owned/inspired cafes are often known for their brunches as much as their coffee (eg Beany Green, Caravan), here at Rosslyn, the focus is on the coffee, combined with Aussie hospitality.
-There’s a house-blend, guest and decaf on espresso, a single-origin guest on pour-over (via the Marco Beverage Systems SP9) and a bulk-brew using a second single-origin.
-Although you are welcome to stay, Rosslyn is not really a place for lingering, with limited seating/standing at a series of window-bars that line the space.
+Of more relevance is that it’s built itself a reputation for excellence in coffee.
+Although it was a new name to speciality coffee when it opened, the Aussie-Irish duo behind it had years of experience, having originally met working for Caravan (more Aussie connections).
+Although Aussie owned/inspired cafes are often known for their brunches as much as their coffee (eg Beany Green, Caravan), at Rosslyn, the focus has always been on the coffee, combined with Aussie hospitality.

-You’ll find Rosslyn Coffee on the busy Queen Victoria Street which runs west from the Bank of England.
+Rosslyn Coffee is on the busy Queen Victoria Street, running west from the Bank of England.
 It’s on a prominent corner on the north side of the street, across from the Mansion House and next to an old church, St Mary Aldermary, itself home to Host Café, while another café-in-a-church, The Wren, is just down the street.
-During my visit, Rosslyn had disguised itself in a cloak of scaffolding, which, although rather prominent in the pictures, is actually much less noticeable in real life.
+During my first visit in 2018, Rosslyn had disguised itself in a cloak of scaffolding: fortunately this has long since gone.

 There are two doors in front, one either side of a central brick pillar, while the counter is directly opposite, running along most of the back wall.
 The right-hand door is marked “In” while the left-hand one is marked “Out”.
 While I was there, late one afternoon, no-one paid much attention to these, but when it’s busy in the mornings, the two doors form a natural flow for takeaway customers.
 The right-hand door leads you to the till at the right-hand end of the counter, while the left-hand door is by the espresso and pour-over machines, so you can easily leave once you’ve collected your coffee.

 If you’re staying, there’s not much in the way of seating, just wooden, standalone bars.
-To the right of the first door is a two-person bar with bar stools, with a further four-person bar in the windows at the narrow end of the wedge.
-Meanwhile, to the left of the second door is another window-bar, standing room only this time, with a fourth bar running all the way along left-hand wall at the thick end of the wedge.
+In the early days, several of these had bar-stools, but now it’s all standing room only.
+To the right of the first door is a short bar, with a further two-piece bar in the windows at the narrow end of the wedge.
+Meanwhile, to the left of the second door is another window-bar, with a fourth bar running all the way along left-hand wall at the thick end of the wedge.

 The counter is actually L-shaped since it runs parallel to the front windows, while the wedge shape means that the back wall gets further and further away as you go to the left.
 At the right-hand end, there’s the till and cakes, with the menu on the wall behind, retail shelves to the right of that.
-Next, opposite the doors, is the Synesso Hydra espresso machine, with its three grinders, while at the far, left-hand end, are two Marco Beverage Systems SP9s.
-The bulk-brewer, meanwhile, along with the EK-43 grinder for the filter coffee, is on a small extension to the counter behind the SP9s.
+Next, opposite the doors, is a custom-built KB90, La Marzocco’s flagship espresso machine, with its three Mythos One grinders.
+What makes this one special is that it is the only four-group KB90 anywhere in the world!
+Meanwhile, at the far, left-hand end, are two Marco Beverage Systems SP9s.
+The batch brewer, along with the EK43 grinder for the filter coffee, is on a small extension to the counter behind the SP9s.

 |78 QUEEN VICTORIA STREET • LONDON • EC4N 4SJ|